Netball Super League (Malaysia)

 The Netball Super League, often referred as NSL, is a professional netball league based in Malaysia.
 It was established by the Malaysian Netball Association and Astro Group’s subsidiary, Astro Arena, to develop and grow the sport in Malaysia.
-The first season commenced on 19 March 2021 at the Juara Stadium in Bukit Kiara, Kuala Lumpur.
+The first season commenced on 19 March 2021 at the Juara Stadium.
 The KL Wildcats were the inaugural champions, beating the Johor Jewels in the Grand Final.

 History

 Netball became a popular women's sport in Malaysia around the turn of the century following the nation's success of hosting the first-ever netball competition as a medal event at the Commonwealth Games in 1998 and the Southeast Asian (SEA) Games in 2001.
 On the back of two consecutive gold medal performances at the SEA Games in 2017 and 2019, the Malaysian Netball Association decided to form the NSL in 2020, which was later delayed to 2021 due to the COVID-19 pandemic and a movement control order imposed by the Malaysian government.